The Wanderer Boat Tour in Bon Echo Provincial Park

 You’ll also find numerous photos with information explaining what they are believed to represent and the meaning of the spiritual dreams painted on the rocks.

-Greystones Gift & Book Shop
+Greystones Gift Shopped & Cafe

 We purchased our tickets at Greystones for both the Wanderer Boat Tour and the Mugwump Ferry ride to the Cliff Top trailhead.
 Friends of Bon Echo run the store – all proceeds go right back into the park!